Bablubca/Bablubca/README.md

 ---
 ## 💫 About Me

-🎓 MCA Graduate with a strong interest in Cybersecurity
+- 🎓 MCA Graduate with a strong interest in Cybersecurity
-🔐 eJPT Certified Ethical Hacker
+- 🔐 eJPT Certified Ethical Hacker
-🛡️ Interested in VAPT (Vulnerability Assessment and Penetration Testing)
+- 🛡️ Interested in VAPT
-📚 Currently preparing for the CEH (Certified Ethical Hacker) certification
+- 📚 Preparing for CEH certification
-💻 Skilled in networking basics, web security, and penetration testing tools
-🚀 Passionate about learning and practicing ethical hacking techniques
+- 🚀 Passionate about Ethical Hacking
 ---
 ## 🌐 Socials